rhianeKobar/rhianeKobar/README.md

 I'd be really excited to work with a team that recognises the importance of diversity and inclusion, preferably with the option to work remotely.

-Outside of coding, I play bass in a band called Petit Danger (we're not even on bandcamp yet so don't look :haha), I love fermenting and growing things, playing mario kart (add me on switch) and DIY.
+Outside of coding, I play bass in a band called Petit Danger (we're not even on bandcamp yet so don't look 😆), I love fermenting and growing things, playing mario kart (add me on switch) and DIY.

 <h2 id="Skillset">Skillset</h2>